Cases of Covid-19 are declining, but experts say children should be vaccinated as much as possible.The reason is here | ExBulletin

 The number of infected people is decreasing nationwide, but the pandemic is not over yet.

-“I’ve seen children using respiratory tracts in the ICU for over a month.
-Do you have any idea how much damage it will do to their lungs?
-She’s also in her hospital I’ve seen children in the Covid-19 long-distance clinic.
-“Some kids couldn’t finish their grades because they couldn’t get out of bed, not because they couldn’t do distance learning.
-This is serious. is”
+“I’ve seen children in the ICU using respiratory organs for over a month.
+Do you know how much damage they do to their lungs?
+It’s incredibly harmful.”
+Edwards said.
+She has also seen children at her hospital’s Covid-19 long-distance clinic.
+“Some children couldn’t finish their grades because they couldn’t get out of bed, not because they couldn’t do distance learning.”

 Boogaard said he was thinking about all the sacrifices they made last year when thinking about vaccines with their children.

-“In essence, children have disrupted their entire lives to protect older people in their lives and communities, but it has never been easier for them.
-Many children “I’m having a hard time,” said Bougard.
+“In essence, children have disrupted their entire lives to protect older people in their lives and communities, but it has never been easier.
+Many children struggle.
+“I’m doing it,” said Bougard.
 “I don’t want them to be the last, such as having the opportunity to take off their masks and eat inside.

 “So if vaccination can bring them back to feeling safer and having fun, we want them to be considered as part of their decision making and vaccinated.
 Masu “